observablehq/framework/examples/loader-canvas-to-png/src/index.md

 Here’s a Node.js data loader that creates a map using [node-canvas](https://github.com/Automattic/node-canvas) and D3, then writes the map to standard out as a PNG.

-This pattern can be used to render maps that require with a large amount of data as lightweight static files.
+This pattern can be used to render maps that require a large amount of data as lightweight static files.

 ```js run=false
 import {createCanvas} from "canvas";